 Episode Info: Anunnaki, who was born intersex, was raised as a female, the gender his parents chose.
 Annunaki and James’ marriage survived Anunnaki’s transition to living as a man — how he identifies — and James’ adjustment to life as a gay man.
 Click here to listen: What It's Like WJCT Podcast: Anunnaki and James… Continue reading What It’s Like: A WJCT Podcast with Anunnaki and his husband James

 Born in every way I am hated by your world May I wake you up Haiku By Mx.
-Anunnaki Ray Marquez November 22, 2018, Thanksgiving Day in the United States My intersectionality: I feel like an alien to this world.
+Anunnaki Ray Marquez November 22, 2018, Thanksgiving Day in the United States Yes, I know the many shades of prejudice.
+Here is my intersectionality: I feel like an alien to this world.
 I have a… Continue reading Poem: My Intersectionality

 The void of emptiness.
 A hole in my heart.
 Was it your assumptions, your embarrassment, your shame?
 Why won't you call me a friend now?
 Was it my beard, my penis, my appearing a gay man now?
 You said I had lied to you when I appeared a woman.
 Why did my becoming an… Continue reading Poem: Was it my penis?

 How do we stay safe?
 Do we have freedom?
-You argue if I have privilege or not I don't have the same human rights as you I don't have the same civil rights as you either My life could be in danger My life not protected Bigotry and Prejudice Special Safe lists: Safe doctors Safe… Continue reading Poem: The Underground Railroad LGBTQIA+
+You argue if I have privilege or not I don't have the same human rights as you I don't have the same civil rights as you either My life could be in danger My life not protected Bigotry and Prejudice Special Safe lists: Safe doctors Safe… Continue reading Poem: The Underground Rainbow Railroad, LGBTQIA+